Harry-Leepz/Nourish-and-Lift/docs/TESTING.md

 - Adding a new product and search by it's name correctly shows the product.
 - User feedback is accurate.

+**Chrome Dev Tools**

+Chrome dev tools was used throughout the development of the project to test responsiveness.
+Responsiveness was tested using Dev Tools to emulate the following devices,
+- Iphone 5
+- Iphone 6/7/8
+- Iphone 6/7/8 Plus
+- Iphone X
+- Ipad
+- Ipad Pro

+**Browser Testing**

+During development, the testing was mainly done solely using Google Chrome.

+In production the site has been tested on the following browsers,
+- Google Chrome
+- Mozilla Firefox
+- Opera
+- Microsoft Edge

 ---

 ### **Automated Testing**